rbeauchamp/Swashbuckle.OData/README.md

 ### Custom Swagger Routes  ###

-The following snippet demonstrates how to configure a custom OData route such that it will appear in the Swagger UI:
+The following snippet demonstrates how to configure a custom swagger route such that it will appear in the Swagger UI:
 ```csharp
 // Let's say you map a custom OData route that doesn't follow the typical conventions
 var customODataRoute = config.MapODataServiceRoute("CustomODataRoute", ODataRoutePrefix, GetModel(), batchHandler: null, pathHandler: new DefaultODataPathHandler(), routingConventions: myCustomConventions);